 Frequently Asked Questions about Workers Compensation

 Yes.
-Periods of total and partial disability are counted toward the 14 days requirement.
+Periods of total and partial disability are counted toward the 14-day requirement.
 According to the law, there is no reason to distinguish between total and partial disability.

-QUESTION: What happens if I am injured on the job and return to work immediately on light duty, but receiving a partial disability payment?
+What happens if I am injured on the job and return to work immediately on light duty, but receive a partial disability payment?
 Does partial disability count toward the 14-day disability requirement?

-ANSWER: No. Again, the only recovery that you can obtain under the Workers Compensation Act is workers compensation.
-This includes weekly payments for your lost wages, loss of use or disfigurement.
-In addition, you can recover medical expenses associated with treatment of your injury.
+In addition, you can recover medical expenses associated with the treatment of your injury.
 If you are killed on the job and are survived by a spouse and children, your family can recover death benefits.
 Otherwise, you are not permitted to recover any other type of consequential damages from your employer.